Is A Manual Transmission Faster Than An Automatic?

 When it comes to race cars and performance vehicles like supercars, paddle or lever-controlled sequential transmissions are often used instead.

-These can handle the intense forces coming from the engine while changing gears quicker than a person could.
+These can handle the potent forces coming from the engine while changing gears quicker than a person could.
 That’s why you see them in F1, rallycross, and so on.

 Flappy-paddle automatic transmission is when the car comes with two “paddles” behind the steering wheel.
 Pull one to shift up a gear; pull the other to shift down.

-Flappy paddles are almost exclusively used on performance cars, so if your vehicle doesn’t have them (and it almost certainly doesn’t), you have a standard automatic transmission designed for road use.
-Not the track.
+Flappy paddles are almost exclusively used on high-performance cars, so if your vehicle doesn’t have them (and it almost certainly doesn’t), you have a standard automatic transmission designed for road use.
+Not the circuit.

 Many new basic automatics also come with a sequential selection setting, sometimes integrated with the “Sport” mode.